Humspot/Humspot/README.md

 # Humspot

-Welcome to Cal Poly Humboldt - Humspot
+Welcome to Cal Poly Humboldt - Humspot.
 An application that provides information on events and sightseeing in Humboldt County.